Sustainable Practices

 Add some organic material to your bin or heap.
 This can include leaves, grass clippings, fruit and vegetable scraps, coffee grounds, and eggshells.
 As you add material to your compost, alternate layers between “green” and “brown” materials.
 Green materials are high in nitrogen and help break down the organic matter; brown materials are high in carbon and absorb excess moisture.

 Turn or stir your compost regularly to aerate it and help it break down more quickly.
-After a few weeks or months (depending on the size of your compost bin/heap), you’ll have nutrient-rich compost perfect for use in gardens or potting soil mixes!
+After a few weeks or months, depending on the size of your compost bin or heap, you’ll have nutrient-rich compost perfect for use in gardens or potting soil mixes.

 Best Composting Options for Flats or Apartments